How to update a dictionary in Python

 print(contacts)--OUTPUT--{'John': ['555-1234', '555-8765'], 'Alice': ['555-5678']}

-• When you call contacts.setdefault('Alice', []), the key 'Alice' is new, so an empty list is created and assigned.
-The method returns this new list, letting you immediately .append() a value.
+• When setdefault('Alice', []) runs, the key 'Alice' is new, so Python creates an empty list and adds it to the dictionary.
+The method then returns this new list, allowing .append() to add the phone number.

-• For an existing key like 'John', setdefault() just returns the current list, and the new phone number is appended to it.
+• Since 'John' already exists, setdefault() just returns the existing list, and the new number is appended.

 Move faster with Replit

-• Deploy a contact management system that groups multiple phone numbers under a single contact with setdefault().
+• A data aggregator that groups related information, like multiple phone numbers or email addresses, under a single contact name.

 Common errors and challenges